-- 1 To move the active marker, do one of the following: - Tap a new position on the trace.
-The active marker jumps to the new position on the active trace. - Tap the new marker in the marker table below.
-The active marker moves directly to the specified position on the active trace. - 2 To hide the active marker, complete the following steps:

-- Tap the active marker on the screen and tap the Marker to Off.
+- 1 To move the active marker, do one of the following: - a Tap a new position on the trace.
+The active marker jumps to the new position on the active trace. - b Tap a new marker in the marker table below.
+The active marker moves directly to the specified position on the active trace - 2 To hide the active marker, complete the following steps: - a Tap the active marker on the screen and tap the Marker to Off.
 To have the marker back on the screen, tap the Marker to On.